Student Management Policy: Developing Responsible Citizens

 - Try not to take it as a criticism of you or your parenting methods, when you are told that your child is misbehaving.
 Try to be calm and cooperative rather than angry, even if you think a staff member is doing something wrong.

 - Avoid challenging school rules in front of your child.
-If you strongly disagree with any of the rules, discuss this with the school director in a private meeting without having your child or other staff present.
+If you strongly disagree with any of the rules, discuss this with the appropriate principal in a private meeting without having your child or other staff present.

 - Be realistic about what you expect from the administration, counselor, or teachers.
 They cannot give a very large amount of time and energy to your child because that would mean other students will miss out.